Kärcher Battery wet and dry vacuum cleaner WD 1 Compact Battery

 Thanks to battery operation, the battery wet and dry vacuum cleaner WD 1 Compact Battery provides maximum freedom of movement, can be used without connection to mains power and is also extremely lightweight and compact.
 Depending on the 18 V Kärcher Battery Power battery used (battery not included in the scope of supply), the wet and dry vacuum cleaner can run for 10 to 20 minutes.
 The WD 1 Compact Battery also has a robust seven-litre plastic container, as well as a cartridge filter for conveniently vacuuming dry and wet dirt without having to change the filter.
 Further equipment features: the flow-optimised suction hose and special accessories, such as the crevice and upholstery nozzles, contribute greatly to optimal dirt pick-up and ensure perfect cleanliness – not least when cleaning car interiors.
 Another practical detail is the flexible rubber band, which can be used to fix the suction hose perfectly in place.
 The WD 1 Compact Battery makes cleaning a pleasure thanks to additional features such as the blower function, Pull & Push locking system, ergonomic carrying handle and accessory storage solution.
-And thanks to its compatibility with the 18 V battery platform, batteries from other 18 V Battery Power devices can also be used in the WD 1 Compact Battery.
+And thanks to its compatibility with the 18 V battery platform, batteriesfrom other 18 V Battery Power devices can also be used in the WD 1 Compact Battery.
+WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which areknown to the State of California to cause cancer.
+For more information go to www.P65Warnings.ca.gov .

 Features and benefits